 The Michigan State Highway Department agreed to construct the Michigan approach to the bridge, a project that cost approximately $4 million.
 Federal funds financed 90 percent of the approach, which is part of the interstate freeway system.

 The International Bridge officially opened to traffic on October 31, 1962.
 For the next 38 years, the IBA operated both the U.S. and Canadian sides of the bridge, under the supervision of the Michigan Department of Transportation (MDOT).
 The IBA had three members from Michigan and two representatives from the SMRBC.

 On September 1, 2000, the last of the bonds were retired.
 The State of Michigan and the Canadian Federal Government then agreed to create a new entity to manage and operate the bridge.

 The Sault Ste.
-Marie Bridge Authority consists of four members appointed by the Governor of Michigan and three appointed by the SMRBC.
+Marie Bridge Authority consists of four members appointed by the Governor of Michigan and four members appointed by the SMRBC.
 It is responsible for: